-Clicking the pivot Column button will open the following window.
+Clicking the button opens the following window.

 Let me select the Order Quantity as the values column

-Now you can see the pivot table
+Now you can see the Power BI pivot table

-What if your table had more than one static column (a column that won’t change in the pivot process)?
+What if your table had more than one static column (a column that won’t change in the process)?
 For this, we added one more column called Product Id to this table.

-Let me select the Order Quantity column as the values column, and Sum as the aggregate function
+Let me select the Order Quantity column as the values column and Sum as the aggregate function.